-Our nominating and corporate governance committee has recommended, and our board of directors has approved, Andrew W. Houston, Lisa Campbell, Donald W. Blair, Paul E. Jacobs, Robert J. Mylod, Jr., Karen Peacock, Condoleezza Rice and R. Bryan Schreier as nominees for election as directors at the Annual Meeting.
-If elected, each of Drs.
-Rice and Jacobs, Messrs.
-Houston, Blair, Mylod, and Schreier, and Mss.
-Campbell and Peacock will serve as directors until the 2021 annual meeting of stockholders and until their successors are duly elected and qualified.
-Each of the nominees is currently a director of our company.
+Our nominating and corporate governance committee has recommended, and our board of directors has approved, Andrew W. Houston, Donald W. Blair, Lisa Campbell, Paul E. Jacobs, Robert J. Mylod, Jr., Karen Peacock and Michael Seibel as nominees for election as directors at the Annual Meeting.
+If elected, each of the nominees will serve as directors until the 2022 annual meeting of stockholders and until their successors are duly elected and qualified.
+Each of the nominees is currently a director of our company, although Mr. Seibel is standing for election by our stockholders for the first time.
 For information concerning the nominees, please see "Board of Directors and Corporate Governance."
-We expect that each of Drs.
-Rice and Jacobs, Messrs.
-Houston, Blair, Mylod, and Schreier, and Mss.
+We expect that each of Dr. Jacobs, Messrs.
+Houston, Blair, Mylod, and Seibel, and Mss.
 Campbell and Peacock will accept such nomination; however, in the event that a director nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee designated by our board of directors to fill such vacancy.

-If you are a stockholder of record and you sign your proxy card or vote by telephone or over the Internet but do not give instructions with respect to the voting of directors, your shares will be voted "FOR" the election of Drs.
-Rice and Jacobs, Messrs.
-Houston, Blair, Mylod, and Schreier, and Mss.
+If you are a stockholder of record and you sign your proxy card or vote by telephone or over the Internet but do not give instructions with respect to the voting of directors, your shares will be voted "FOR" the election of Dr. Jacobs, Messrs.
+Houston, Blair, Mylod, and Seibel, and Mss.
 Campbell and Peacock.
 If you are a street name stockholder and you do not give voting instructions to your broker or nominee, your broker will leave your shares unvoted on this matter.